 You need to consume most of the things you were previously warned against – egg yolks, butter, cheese, coconut oil, etc. These foods raise HDL levels.
-In addition, rev up your physical activity.
+In addition, rev up your physical activity, which is very important.

 What increases the bad cholesterol is sugar.
-High amounts of sugar will cause your triglycerides levels to spike up.
-If I repeat it enough times, I hope it helps replace ‘fat is the culprit’ with ‘sugar is your enemy’.
+High amounts of sugar will cause your triglyceride levels to spike up.
+If I repeat it enough times, I hope it helps replace ‘fat is the culprit’ with ‘sugar is your enemy.

 You have various indicators such as HDL to LDL ratio, HDL to total cholesterol, etc.

-The one you need to watch out for is the HDL to triglyceride ratio as this is the best indicator for heart disease.
+The one you need to watch out for is the HDL to triglyceride ratio as this is the best indicator of heart disease.

-A study from Stanford University School of Medicine recorded that a Triglyceride -HDL ratio of 3 or greater is a reliable predictor of insulin resistance.
+A study from the Stanford University School of Medicine recorded that a Triglyceride -HDL ratio of 3 or greater is a reliable predictor of insulin resistance (13).
 Insulin resistance is the driving factor that leads to type 2 diabetes.

 There are a few cases of genetic cholesterol issues, but it’s very rare.
 Not as common as you are led to believe.

-Even then there is no study which proves that cholesterol is bad for you.
+Even then there is no study that proves that cholesterol is bad for you.
 So there is no reason for you to jumpstart the medications.
 Weigh the pros and cons carefully.